 Criminal Justice Certificates of Completion

-Criminal justice certificates are available at many local schools, and there are accredited online programs too.
-These programs touch on the basics of the field and are generally used as a stepping stone.
+Criminal justice certificates are available at many local schools, and there are accredited online criminal justice programs, too.
+These programs touch on the basics of the field and are generally used as a steppingstone.
 They let you start a career, then later you can further your education.
-On average, 30 credits are needed for a certificate, so it only takes a little longer than a year to complete if you attend school full time.
-Jobs that will be available to you are very entry level, so if you are determined to get ahead quickly in your career, then consider getting a bachelor’s degree from the outset or an associate degree at minimum.
-Still, certificates are a viable way to get your foot in the door.
+On average, 30 credits are needed for a certificate.
+There are quite a few criminal justice careers that you need just a small amount of education for, and they can turn into fantastic futures.

 Get some of your criminal justice career questions answered.